The Importance of Dental Hygiene

 Oral hygiene is essential for good overall health.
 If an individual’s gum tissue surrounding the teeth are inflamed, it can cause bacteria to easily enter the periodontal pockets and the bloodstream, which can lead to life-threatening diseases.

-Furthermore, individuals with diabetes who have poor gum health are twice as likely to have heart disease or kidney failure as opposed to diabetics who have healthy gums.
+Patients with diabetes and poor gum health are twice as likely to have heart disease or kidney failure.
 An infection in the gums can cause them to bleed when you brush and floss, but sometimes the bacteria can be hidden in areas that you can’t reach when you brush.

 What is periodontal disease?

 Periodontal disease is any infection that invades the connective tissue around your teeth that keeps them attached to the bone.
 Inflammation of your gums, known as gingivitis, is the start of periodontal disease.